go-bindata/go-bindata/README.md

 The default behaviour of the program is to use compression.

-#### Table of Contents keys
+#### Path prefix stripping

-The keys used in the `go_bindata` map, are the same as the input file name passed to `go-bindata`.
-This includes the fully qualified (absolute) path.
+The keys used in the `_bindata` map, are the same as the input file name passed to `go-bindata`.
+This includes the path.
 In most cases, this is not desireable, as it puts potentially sensitive information in your code base.
 For this purpose, the tool supplies another command line flag `-prefix`.
 This accepts a portion of a path name, which should be stripped off from the map keys and function names.

 For example, running without the `-prefix` flag, we get:

-	$ go-bindata /path/to/templates/foo.html
+	$ go-bindata /path/to/templates/

-	go_bindata["/path/to/templates/foo.html"] = path_to_templates_foo_html
+	_bindata["/path/to/templates/foo.html"] = path_to_templates_foo_html

 Running with the `-prefix` flag, we get:

-	$ go-bindata -prefix "/path/to/" /path/to/templates/foo.html
+	$ go-bindata -prefix "/path/to/" /path/to/templates/

-	go_bindata["templates/foo.html"] = templates_foo_html
+	_bindata["templates/foo.html"] = templates_foo_html

 #### Build tags

-With the optional -tags flag, you can specify any go build tags that must be fulfilled for the output file to be included in a build.
-This is useful for including binary data in multiple formats, where the desired format is specified at build time with the appropriate tag(s).
+With the optional `-tags` flag, you can specify any go build tags that must be fulfilled for the output file to be included in a build.
+This is useful when including binary data in multiple formats, where the desired format is specified at build time with the appropriate tags.

 The tags are appended to a `// +build` line in the beginning of the output file and must follow the build tags syntax specified by the go tool.